ayushman-X-ai/8BIT-DEX/README.md

 3.  **Deploy:** Vercel will automatically detect that you are using Next.js and configure the build settings.
 You can add environment variables if needed.
 Click "Deploy".

 Your app will be live in a few moments!

-**Note:** This project contains an `apphosting.yaml` file which is used for Firebase App Hosting.
-You can safely ignore or delete this file when deploying to Vercel.